 Mosquito life cycles once again vary between species but for most, it takes only a few weeks for them to develop from egg to adult.
 Laying up to 300 eggs at a time, the female mosquito feeds on blood while the male mosquito feeds on flower nectar.
 She lays her eggs in an area that should become wet.
 The eggs can lie dormant for up to 3 years until water allows them to hatch.

 Are mosquitoes dangerous?

 Mosquito bites are generally innocuous but unfortunately, they have the potential to spread a lot of potentially harmful diseases.
 The World Health Organization (WHO), has said that more than half of the world’s current population is at risk from mosquito-borne diseases.
 They are known carriers of the Zika virus, Yellow fever, Dengue fever, Malaria, Chikungunya, West Nile virus and a number of other diseases – all of which can be spread by a single bite.

 Why do I have mosquitoes?

-You have mosquitoes because your home or business has proven to be an appealing place for them to lay eggs and reproduce.
-An ideal breeding ground for all varieties of mosquito is one with accessible standing water and a food source, i.e. you.
+You have mosquitoes because your home or business is in proximity to an appealing place for them to lay eggs and reproduce.
+An ideal breeding ground for all varieties of mosquito is one with accessible standing water.